-1. For normal start-up (meaning the unit has been run within the last 3 days, or has been flushed with fresh water only), start the system in the desired mode and close the pressure relief valve, if it is open.
-The automatic salinity control will reject any brackish product water with the diversion valve and the red "Reject" indicator will light.
-When the salinity probe detects potable water, product is directed to the tank and the "Green" indicator will light.
+- 1. For normal start-up (meaning the unit has been run within the last 3 days) move the product valve to the "service" position to divert the product and start the system.
+Close the pressure relief valve if it is open. - 2.
+If air is in the system and the feed pump has lost its prime, open the pressure relief valve to allow the feed pump to re-prime itself.
+Check for air leaks in the feed hose to the pump. - 3.
+After starting and pressurizing the unit, check for leaks and wait for it to stabilize, then check for proper readings (see Specifications, page 8).

-2. If air is in the system and one or both feed pumps have lost their prime, open the pressure relief valve and run one pump at a time to purge the system.
-The feed pumps cannot prime if their output is under any pressure.
-Remember to purge the pumps separately.

-3. After starting and pressurizing the unit, check for leaks and wait for it to stabilize, then check for proper readings (see Specifications, page 8).
 Air in the system will cause erratic shifts and readings until it is purged out of the system.
-This may take up to 10 minutes.
+This may take up to 10 minutes. - 4.
+Check the product water with the hand held salinity monitor or taste test.
+If good, switch the product service valve to the "run" position to start filling the tanks.